|Semester 1||Domestic Fee||International Fee*|

 Discuss nutritional and exercise needs, as well as considerations, for an individual through all phases of their lifespan.

 Support the operation of fitness and wellness facilities through the application of management and supervisory skills, such as human resources management, financial management, and risk management.

 Develop effective marketing tools and plans, and apply prospecting, personal selling, and customer service skills to develop and maintain a client base.

 Experiential learning is an integral part of this program.
-The program features three unpaid internship courses, two of which take place on campus (semester 1 and semester 2) and the third of which takes place off campus in the spring, following semester 2.
+The program features three unpaid internship courses, two of which take place on campus and the third of which takes place off campus.
 During the on-campus internship courses, students provide fitness assessments and testing, physical activity counselling and prescription services to Humber and partner employees as part of the Humber Centre for Healthy Living (Humber CHL).
 Students have the opportunity to run workshops for the Humber CHL and its partners, as well as providing healthy tips and videos for the Humber CHL website.
 Throughout the on-campus internship courses, students participate in seminars with their professors and classmates to critically analyze their experiences and develop the skills required for professional work.